 - However, broken items and safety concerns are considered fair game.
 Consider reasonable requests.

 Agent compensation has always been and remains negotiable.
-Key changes went into effect August 2024:
+Key changes went into effect in 2024:

 - Buyer agent compensation can no longer be advertised in the MLS.
 But, sellers can still offer it.